Rapptz/gum/docs/api/core/error.rst

 doing error handling in C++.
 When an error occurs in C++, the error is thrown as exception and the user is responsible for handling the error.

-This header defines the exception object that is thrown by different classes in SDL++ along with some other functions that retrieve the error string and clears it for you.
+This header defines the exception object that is thrown by different classes in ``gum`` along with some other functions that retrieve the error string and clears it for you.

 This file can be included through::

-    #include <sdl++/core/error.hpp>
+    #include <gum/core/error.hpp>

 .. namespace:: sdl